dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

   },
 ```

-After that, we need to configure and include the service on our ASP.NET Core’s pipeline on our **Startup.cs** file using the Domain, ClientId and Secret that we obtained from the Dashboard:
+After that, we need to configure and include the service on our ASP.NET Core’s pipeline on our **Startup.cs** file using the Domain, ClientId, and Secret that we obtained from the Dashboard:

 ```cs
 public void ConfigureServices(IServiceCollection services)